rogerdavid2/sites/template1/README.md

 });
 ```
 This is the calculation done to detect if each image is in view.
 By default
-the images just layer and stick ontop of eachother if no fade-in effect is used!
+the images just layer and stick ontop of eachother if no JavaScript is used!
 Which creates
-another interesting effect without JavaScript.
+a variation stacking effect.
 Another option to detect if images are in view is to use
 `InteresectionObserver`